What is liquid fund ? 5 things you must know about it.

 Mutual funds are not making money.

-I have been doing sip for 3 years still my returns are still negative.
+I have been doing sip for 3 years still my returns are negative.

 This is what my one old friend said when I told him that I am an investment advisor now and I advise on mutual funds and insurance.